SAP-archive/cloud-apis-virtual-event/exercises/03/readme.md

 ### 2. Add the `jwt-cli` tool to your App Studio dev space

 We'll be creating OAuth 2.0 access tokens in the course of this exercise, which appear as long opaque strings of characters.
-But we can actually "parse" the tokens, with the help of a Java Web Token (JWT) command line tool.
+But we can actually "parse" the tokens, with the help of a JSON Web Token (JWT) command line tool.

 The [`jwt-cli`](https://www.npmjs.com/package/jwt-cli) tool is available for Node.js and can be installed globally within your shell using the `--global` switch for the `npm` command.